-Central to the core of the community development curriculum in the Great Plains Interactive Distance Education Alliance (Great Plains IDEA) is a course on the Principles and Strategies of Community Change, a class taught in rotation by Gary Goreham of North Dakota State University, and Huston Gibson of Kansas State University.
-Goreham and Gibson, in collaboration with Taylor Syvertson and Kassi Sprecher, created this video series to document the seven community capitals in Barnesville, MN, and Wamego, KS.
+Central to the core of the community development curriculum in the Great Plains Interactive Distance Education Alliance (Great Plains IDEA) is a course on the Principles and Strategies of Community Change, a class taught in rotation by North Dakota State University and Kansas State University.
+Dr. Gary Goreham of NDSU and Dr. Huston Gibson of KSU, in collaboration with Taylor Syvertson and Kassi Sprecher, created this video series to document the seven community capitals in Barnesville, MN, and Wamego, KS.
 Each video is approximately 10 minutes in length.

 The Video Series